wix/Detox/detox/README.md

 A full matchers list can be found [here](../API.md)

 ### Actions
-Actions are functions we can use on elements to emulate user behavior:
+Actions are functions that emulate user behavior:
 ```js
 await element(by.label('Tap Me')).tap();
 await element(by.label('Tap Me')).longPress();